-Transit service in Alameda County includes multiple modes (rail, bus, ferry and shuttle) and is provided by a number of public and private operators.
-The two major operators in the county are Bay Area Rapid Transit (BART) and Alameda-Contra Costa Transit District (AC Transit), which account for the vast majority of transit usage (close to 95%), Union City Transit provides local transit service in Union City, and Livermore Amador Valley Transit Authority (LAVTA) operates WHEELS, which provides local bus service in Dublin, Pleasanton and Livermore.
-The Amtrak Capitol Corridor and Altamont Corridor Express (ACE) Commuter Rail provide inter-regional service through Alameda County to other nearby cities and counties.
-The Water Emergency Transit Authority (WETA) provides ferry service from Oakland and Alameda to San Francisco and South San Francisco.
+Transit service in Alameda County includes multiple modes (rail, bus, ferry, and shuttle) and is provided by a number of public and private operators.
+The two major operators in the county are San Francisco Bay Area Rapid Transit District (BART) and Alameda-Contra Costa Transit District (AC Transit), which account for the vast majority of transit usage (close to 95%), Union City Transit provides local transit service in Union City, and Livermore Amador Valley Transit Authority (LAVTA) operates WHEELS, which provides local bus service in Dublin, Pleasanton, and Livermore.
+The Amtrak Capitol Corridor and Alameda County to other nearby cities and counties.
+The San Francisco Bay Area Water Emergency Transit Authority (WETA) provides ferry service from Oakland and Alameda to San Francisco and South San Francisco.
 Shuttles also play a significant role in the county's transit network, as they often bridge gaps between employment centers, medical or educational institutions, shopping centers, and BART.